swizzley/puppet-artifact/README.md

 **WARNING**: As of 0.2.7 File permissions are declared in this module, so the users declaring those permissions externally need to refactor, or stick to version <= 0.2.6

+**WARNING**: Resume functionality in 0.2.6 can lead to corruption for artifacts that change before an interrupted download resumes, resume now deprecated as of >= 0.2.7

 ## Development

   * Possibly integrate as a puppet type